 It was the height of Summer, somewhere in the early ‘90s.
-I was in my early twenties and had lived away from home since I was sixteen, due to a breakdown in my family.
+I was in my early twenties and had lived away from home since I was sixteen.
 The curtains were drawn tight to keep the sun out; the ash tray was overflowing, and I was three films into a VHS binge.
-I was halfway through a film called Santa Sangre that I had rented on the strength of the lurid painting on the cover and a tagline that boasted “Forget everything you have ever seen…” A bold claim, but as I lay on the sofa in the semi darkness being assaulted and seduced by this weird and transgressive tale of circus folk and mental illness; I was beginning to think it was fair.
+I was halfway through a film called Santa Sangre that I had rented on the strength of the lurid painting on the cover and a tagline that boasted “Forget everything you have ever seen…” A bold claim, I thought, but as I lay on the sofa in the semi darkness being assaulted and seduced by this weird and transgressive tale of circus folk and mental illness; I was beginning to think it was fair.
 A circus elephant had just died, and the strange community were engaged in a solemn funeral parade with the elephant in a coffin that looked more like a skip.
 I was shaking my head in disbelief and had just taken a big draw from my joint, when the doorbell rang, causing me to jump and drop the doobie out of my mouth and down the back of the sofa, burning my hair and neck as it went.
 As I scrambled to put the hot rock out and looked up at the screen to see the elephant’s coffin being dropped off the edge of a cliff into a dump and hundreds of near-naked people, painted white, emerged from the dump in a free for all to chop up the elephant and devour it.

 “Is that weed I can smell?”
 She said.

 “It might be.”
 I said, smirking.
 “Do you want to come in?”

 She leaned back and suspiciously scoured the length of the Pimlico street.

 “Nah!”
 She said and smiled in a way that excited me.
 “Do you wanna come for a walk?”
 And her smile cracked open revealing a gleaming white set of teeth.
 “We can smoke it on the way.”